-The farm is at 4000 feet elevation on the lopes of the Haleakala creator, the air is crisp and there are spectacular views.
+The farm is at 4000 feet elevation on the slopes of the Haleakala creator, the air is crisp and there are spectacular views.
 It is serene, peaceful, exceptionally designed.
 There were probably 30 cars in the parking lot when I arrived, but it felt like there was just a handful of people on site.
-I arrived early for my tour and had about a half hour to kill so I was treated to one of the boutique's specialty's: a homemade scone with lavender lillikoi jam served with a lavender tea blend (lavender, chamomile, lemon balm and mint) with lavender honey – delicious!
+I arrived early for my tour and had about a half-hour to kill so I was treated to one of the boutique's specialty's: a homemade scone with lavender lilikoi jam served with a lavender tea blend (lavender, chamomile, lemon balm, and mint) with lavender honey – delicious!

 Belly satisfied and warmed up inside, I took a tour of the property with one of the gardeners, Dustin.
 He showed us the different varietals of lavender along with the many, many, many other types of plants that were planted by Ali'i Chang and his teams.
-There are 5 full time gardeners who pick a dozen bouquets of lavender every day.
-Some of the harvest goes to flower bouquets and the rest goes into lavender based products that are sold in the boutique and around the world.
+There are full-time gardeners who pick a dozen bouquets of lavender every day.
+Some of the harvests go to flower bouquets and the rest goes into lavender-based products that are sold in the boutique and around the world.

 Dustin picked various varieties for us to feel and smell.
 Four of them ended up as a mini-bouquet hanging on the edge of my ONA Bag.
 I brought them back to my hotel room to enjoy the rest of my stay.

 The property is absolutely gorgeous and thus a no-brainer for events such as weddings and small gatherings.
 There are different spots around the property and a little party house as well.
-Just look at this gorgeous backdrop in the photo I stumbled upon on the Opihi Love website (they happened to be the official event planners for the farm).
+It is truly a stunning backdrop for any event.

-BONUS: If there is a little bit on wind you can also catch hang-gliders floating above, which is a cool bonus!
+BONUS: If there is a little bit of wind, you can also catch hang-gliders floating above, which is a cool bonus!
 It is the ONLY place to do it on Maui and they glide right over Ali'i Kula (you can see it in this video really well at 1:49), think I would want to try that on the next trip!